koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 cause bigger issues, ruin the user experience, and increase the number of support cases where it was just the user's fault.

-What I love about the Steam Deck is that you can still tinker with it if you want!
+I love the Steam Deck because you can still tinker with it if you want!
 It is your machine, and you can still change everything about it.

 I decided to keep the settings as I am delighted with using Flatpack apps and keeping my custom scripts only in the home directory.
 Firefox is there,